 Rebecca is a former Michigan attorney who concentrated her Detroit-area solo practice in the areas of family law and Collaborative Divorce.
-She reluctantly left practice when her husband accepted a job in Georgia in 2011.
-When he accepted another position in North Carolina in 2012, Rebecca decided to stop taking bar exams and get back to her first love, writing.
+When her husband’s work led to a move first to Georgia and then to North Carolina, Rebecca decided to stop taking bar exams and get back to her first love, writing.

 Rebecca has a law degree from the University of North Carolina at Chapel Hill, a Master of Social Work from SUNY-Buffalo, and a Bachelor of Science from Cornell University in Ithaca, New York.

 In addition to eight years of writing for law firms, Rebecca's c.v. includes publication in Newsweek magazine.
 She and her husband have been married for almost twenty-four years and live in Greensboro, NC.
 They have two college-aged kids and an emotionally needy Black Lab mix named Juno.